Mike-Honey/co2-levels/README.md

 An Excel template is provided to ease the manual collection of data, where that is preferred.

+Calendar files can also be provided in .ics (iCalendar) format, and a Category and Location can be extracted from those and used in the analysis.

 ## Summary

 This project presents a series of interactive dashboard pages to help analyse and understand the data collected on CO2 levels.
 The page navigation control is at the centre-bottom, e.g. **< 1 of 4 >**.
 Click the centre of that control for a menu of the pages.